cabforum/servercert/docs/BR.md

 **Pending Prohibition**: The use of a behavior described with this label is highly discouraged, as it is planned to be deprecated and will likely be designated as MUST NOT in the future.

-**Persistent DCV TXT Record:** A DNS TXT record identifying an Applicant in accordance with [Section 3.2.2.4.22](#322422-dns-txt-record-with-persistent-value).
+**Persistent DCV TXT Record**: A DNS TXT record identifying an Applicant in accordance with [Section 3.2.2.4.22](#322422-dns-txt-record-with-persistent-value).

-**Precertificate**: A Precertificate is a signed data structure that can be submitted to a Certificate Transparency log, as defined by [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962) and containing the critical poison extension (OID 1.3.6.1.4.1.11129.2.4.3).
+**Precertificate**: A Precertificate is a signed data structure that can be submitted to a Certificate Transparency log, as defined by [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962) and containing the critical poison extension (OID: 1.3.6.1.4.1.11129.2.4.3).

 **Primary Network Perspective**: The Network Perspective used by the CA to make the determination of 1) the CA's authority to issue a Certificate for the requested domain(s) or IP address(es) and 2) the Applicant's authority and/or domain authorization or control of the requested domain(s) or IP address(es).